2016 Cannes Film Festival: Cinéma de la Plage

 The Cinéma de la Plage is a part of the Official Selection of the festival.
 The outdoors screenings at the beach cinema of Cannes are open to the public.

-Parallel sections
+Parallel Sections

-International Critics' Week
+Critics' Week

-The full selection for the International Critics' Week section was announced on 18 April 2016, at the section's website.
-In Bed with Victoria, directed by Justine Triet was selected as the opening film for the International Critics' Week section, while the short films Bonne Figure, directed by Sandrine Kiberlain, En Moi, directed by Laetitia Casta, and Kitty, directed by Chloë Sevigny were selected as its closing films.
+The full selection for the Critics' Week section was announced on 18 April 2016, at the section's website.
+In Bed with Victoria by Justine Triet was selected as the opening film, while the short films Bonne Figure by Sandrine Kiberlain, En Moi by Laetitia Casta, and Kitty by Chloë Sevigny were selected as the closing films.

-Feature films - The winner of the Nespresso Grand Prize has been highlighted.